 The item analysis for all test questions is reviewed for any inconsistencies or errors in the question or the test answer choice.
 In situations where the item analysis is an issue, the test question will be reviewed by the writer and at least one additional faculty member.
 If it is determined that a test question is problematic, the test will be scored to the student's benefit.

-Multiple answer questions must be fully answered correctly, or the question will be marked incorrect.
+Up through the class of 2023, all multiple choice questions must be fully answered correctly, or the question will be marked incorrect.
 No partial credit will be given.